Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

    Secrets are stored in customizations.yaml as `SealedSecret` resources (encrypted secrets), which are deployed by specific charts and decrypted by the Sealed Secrets operator.
-But first, those Secrets must be seeded generated and encrypted.
+But first, those Secrets must be seeded, generated, and encrypted.

    1. Mount the PITDATA so that helm charts are available for the re-install (it might already be mounted).